Did you know that there are at least 12 major types of needlework?

 To create art with needlepoint all you need is a tapestry needle, yarn and an open weave canvas.
 You will need to count the number of threads across your canvas and lay your stitches in a way that it will completely cover the surface area of your canvas.
 The size of your pattern, and the type of yarn you will need to use is determined by the number of thread counts of your canvas.
 The smaller the thread count the finer the yarn, and in some cases thread, you will need to use.

 Patterns worked on a very fine canvas (20 count per inch, or higher) is referred to as pettit point.

 Most needlepoint or pettit point projects are worked with the use of a frame.
 Projects can range from miniature needlepoint to eyeglass cases, cushions, chair covers, to full size needlepoint carpets.
 The most common stitch used in needlepoint is tent stitch but in fact, there are hundreds of needlepoint canvas stitches to chose from.
 For example, check out 66 needlepoint straight stitches to get inspired.

-To learn about needlepoint, I would recommend checking out Susan Strurgeon Roberts and Carol Leather's, site for excellent tutorials.
+To learn about needlepoint, I would recommend checking out Susan Strurgeon Roberts from the Needlework Teacher site and Carol Leather's, site Niddlework Tips and Techniques, for excellent tutorials.
 The American Needlepoint Guild is also a good resource for all things needlepoint related.